 There are plenty of reasons that people lose teeth — from trauma to disease, and everything in between — but regardless of the reason for that gap in your smile, you’ve probably considered filling it in.

 A missing tooth isn’t just a cosmetic problem.
 It can create issues with your bite, make eating or speaking difficult, provide a safe harbor for food and bacteria to build up, and even cause the teeth on either side of the missing one to shift, leaning in towards the gap.
 If you’re missing more than a few teeth, your jaw bone may not be receiving enough stimulation, and could actually start to lose bone density.

 Luckily, there’s a tried and true solution for missing teeth: Dental implants.
 This reliable procedure has been used successfully to replace lost teeth for decades.
-If you’re thinking about getting dental implants, you should know the basics about the process.
+If you’re thinking about getting dental implants, you should know the benefits and basics about the process.

 How Do Dental Implants Work?

 Dental implants are designed to work just like a fabricated version of your real teeth.
 That means there’s a crown that’s visible above the gums, and there’s a root that anchors the tooth into your jawbone.
 The root is made from titanium, a metal that has been used in biomedical applications for many years thanks to its biocompatibility.
 The titanium root of a dental implant can actually osseointegrate with the bone of your jaw.
 As for the crown, it’s crafted from durable, attractive dental ceramic to look exactly like your other teeth for the most natural possible look.